dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ---

-This code snippet creates an identity and corresponding cookie which lasts for 20 minutes.
+The preceding code snippet creates an identity and corresponding cookie which lasts for 20 minutes.
 This ignores any sliding expiration settings previously configured via [cookie options](xref:security/authentication/cookie#security-authentication-cookie-options).

 The `ExpiresUtc` and `IsPersistent` properties are mutually exclusive.